2020 is here, with 2019 going down as one of the most contentious property years on record.

 Even at Hunter Galloway, we are noticing an uptick in interstate enquiries from people who are migrating from Sydney to Brisbane so we think this is a space to watch.

-Based on our tips on how to best research property in Brisbane (using these free tools), it looks like the following suburbs are ones to watch in 2019.
+Based on our tips on how to best research property in Brisbane (using these free tools), it would also be worth watching the following suburbs in 2020.

 Average Annual Growth